GWSPH Summer Institute

 What are expectations of students?

 These courses are offered at the level expected of graduate education.
-Students will be expected to fulfill all requirements.
-Workload includes:
+Students will be expected to fulfill all requirements as per the syllabus of the course.
+Workload for a typical 1 credit Summer Institute course may include:

 - Participation in all class activities, discussions, assignments

-- Pre-class reading assignments to be prepared for first day of class
+- Pre-class reading assignments to be prepared before the first day of class

 - Reading assignments for each session

-- Independent and/or group work assignments most evenings; may include preparation for quizzes
+- Independent and/or group work assignments after the class; may include preparation for quizzes

-- Submission of a final paper one week after class has ended
+- Submission of a final paper after class has ended

 What is your refund and cancellation policy?

-Courses dropped prior to the start of the semester (before the first day of classes) will have 100% of the tuition charges canceled.
+Courses dropped prior to the start of the course (before the first day of classes) will have 100% of the tuition charges canceled.

 Will my institution accept this course for credit?